Dynamical properties of quantum many-body systems with long range interactions

 Fig.~\ref{fig:fig3} illustrates the QMC dispersion relation for $H_{AFM}$ along the high symmetry path.
-Similarly, in panel (f), we benchmark the spectrum at $\alpha=100$ with SWT result for the short-range antiferromagnetic Hamiltonian (with an extra coefficient $\sim$1.158 multiplied to approximate the second order spin wave effects~\cite{Weihong2005,CJHamer1992,shaoNearly2017,SyromyatnikovSpectrum2010}) and find QMC results agree well with SWT dispersion close to $M$ and the dispersion relation is $\omega_{\vec{q}} \sim |\vec{q}|$.
+Similarly, in panel (f), we benchmark the spectrum at $\alpha=100$ with SWT result for the short-range antiferromagnetic Hamiltonian (with an extra coefficient $\sim$1.158 multiplied to approximate the second order spin wave effects~\cite{Weihong2005,CJHamer1992,shaoNearly2017,SyromyatnikovSpectrum2010}) and find QMC results agree well with SWT dispersion close to $M$ with $\omega_{\vec{q}} \sim |\vec{q}|$.
 As $\alpha$ decreases, the system also enters the anomalous Goldstone region with $\omega_{\vec{q}} \sim |\vec{q}|^{s(\alpha)}$ and $0< s(\alpha)<1$ close to $M$.
 Fitted powers via QMC at various $\alpha$ are displayed in Fig.~\ref{fig:fig1}(e) and agree well with the SWT results.
-In Fig.~\ref{fig:fig3} (b) at $\alpha=2.2$, $\omega_{\vec{q}}$ close to $M$ converges to a large and finite value of $\omega=4.57$.
-This means $H_{AFM}$ is in the Higgs-regime with gapped spectra when $\alpha\le 2.2$ (panel (a) with $\alpha=2$ shows the divergent gap close to $M$).
-In contrast to the vanishing of the Higgs spectra in the purely AFM case in Ref.~\cite{DiesselGeneralized2022} for $d=2$, our staggered AFM case (Eq.~\eqref{antiferroH}) offers a finite boundary between the Higgs-type and Goldstone-type spectra, and it is of interest to perform similar theoretical analysis as done in Ref.~\cite{DiesselGeneralized2022} for Eq.~\eqref{antiferroH} to further reveal the subtle working of the generalized Higgs mechanism, with different types of LR interactions.
+In Fig.~\ref{fig:fig3} (b) at $\alpha=2.2$, $\omega_{\vec{q}}$ close to $M$ converges to a large and finite value of $\omega=4.57$. {This means $H_{AFM}$ is in the Higgs-regime with gapped spectra when $\alpha\le 2.2$.
+And in fact, panel (a) with $\alpha=2.1$ clearly forecasts a non-vanishing gap close to $M$ at thermaldynamic limit.
+Interestingly, performing similar analysis as done in Ref.~\cite{DiesselGeneralized2022}, one would obtain the same Higgs boundary as in the ferromagnetic case, i.e. $\alpha=2$ which deviates from the boundary at $\alpha=2.2$ obtained from unbiased QMC simulations.
+The deviation seems to suggest that antiferromagnetic quantum fluctuation plays a non-negligible role in this gap generating process and makes it different from the ferromagnetic case.
+Therefore, it is of interest to conduct further theoretical analysis for Eq.~\eqref{antiferroH} to understand this discrepancy and reveal the subtle working of the disentanglement of the gapped spectrum and the super-extensiveness of the Hamiltonian.}